20CS181/LandlordOff/README.md

 # Landlord Off
 This project is the final for the CS181: Artificial Intelligence @Shanghaitech, **completely from scratch**.

-Landlord Off, or Dou Di Zhu, is a popular card game in China, especially during the Chinese Lunar New Year.
+Landlord Off, or Dou Di Zhu（斗地主）, is a popular card game in China, especially during the Chinese Lunar New Year.
 We implemented the card game interactions with three computer agents, including a random agent and two AI agent, and one human agent, through which one could play with a computer agent or a human as well.
 The improved AI agent turned out to achieve an outcome of 18% rise in the winning rate.
 You could access our Documents [here](https://github.com/20CS181/LandlordOffDcuments), containing a final report and presentation slides.

 The code structure referred to our homework, the Pacman Games borrowed from the [CS188 course at UC Berkeley](https://inst.eecs.berkeley.edu/~cs188/sp21/).
 It turned out so simple and elegant with OOP game developing with Python and we love it!